 In response to the looming crisis, the leaders of Doña Ana County and their co-owner, the City of Las Cruces, designed a "Community Collaboration Model," which allowed the public to define its healthcare needs and set its own criteria for a solution to meet those needs.
 In late 2003, after a public review of several options, the County and City chose a new operating partner for their hospital, a partner that agreed to lease the hospital for 40 years with an upfront lease payment of \$150,000,000 and strict contractual commitments for indigent care, capital reinvestment, and other broad community benefits.
-The net cash proceeds are now available to fund an expanded continuum of health care in the county, reaching well beyond the walls of the Hospital to some of the most underserved areas of the county.
-With a strengthened hospital and enhanced clinic services, a sustainable community health care system is once again secured for the very citizens who defined the standards the system must meet.
+The net cash proceeds are now available to fund an expanded continuum of health care in the county, reaching well beyond the walls of the Hospital and enhanced clinic services, a sustainable community health care system is once again secured for the very citizens who defined the standards the system must meet.